Mad (manga): Church of Yazur

+Serios is Yazur's right hand man, he is an Assimilator who is completely obsessed with Yazur.

 Publication

 Written and illustrated by Yusuke Otori, Mad began serialization on Shueisha's Shōnen Jump+ manga service on June 18, 2024.
-The series' chapters have been collected into five tankōbon volumes as of September 2025.
+The series' chapters have been collected into seven tankōbon volumes as of May 2026.

 The series is published in English on Shueisha's Manga Plus app.